Twipped/InterviewThis/InterviewThis.md

 - Coffeescript?
 (If yes, is it required?)

-- What is your variable naming convention – camel cased?
+- Does your code follow Crockford code conventions?
+  - Semicolons?
+  - camelCase variables?

 ##Developer Coordination